timothy-r/auto-blog/ReadMe.md

-# web pages generated from tagged S3 objects
+# web pages generated from S3 objects and served as static files